 1 means that it was a waste of time, and 5 means there wasn't a better way to spend this time.

 You can also ask them to add a comment related to the note. (especially if it's 3 or less)

 Your retrospective is now done, congrats!
 It's time to set the next steps:

 Export the action items to your project management tool

 Share a retrospective report with your team

 You don't have to wait for two weeks to do another retrospective or talk about the action items, be Agile.

 And remember...
-Review your team's commitments at the next sprint retrospective.
+Review your team's commitments at the next online retrospective.